Click for Information About:

 How Board Certification Improves Patient Care

 Certification by the American Board of Ophthalmology is a voluntary capstone to a long and intensive educational experience, verifying that a physician has demonstrated the knowledge, skills, and experience integral to the delivery of high standards in patient care.
-More details about the requirements a physician must meet in order to obtain certification can be found here.
+More details about the requirements an ophthalmologist must meet in order to obtain certification can be found here.
+Through the American Board of Medical Specialties (ABMS), more than 800,000 physicians across 24 specialties have come together to create common standards for excellence in patient care.

 Back to top